roosta/tmux-fuzzback/README.md

 ## Options

-The default key-binding is `?` preceded by a prefix, it can be modified by setting value to `@fzf-search-bind` in the tmux config like this:
+The default key-binding is `?` preceded by a prefix, it can be modified by setting value to `@fuzzback-bind` in the tmux config like this:

 ``` tmux
 set -g @fuzzback-bind 's'